This post may contain affiliate links. Please read my disclosure and privacy policy.

 Healthy Vegan Snacks with Protein

-Mid-slurp, I made the decision.
-It’s about snacks.
+I am a proud snacker.
 Healthy snacks.
 High-powered snacks.
 Protein-packed snacks.
 Fruity snacks.
-It’s how I prefer to eat most of the day.
+It’s how I prefer to eat most of the day, most all of the time.
 So for awhile, I am going to share a lot of my favorite portable snacks here on Power Hungry.
 You can think of them as mini-meals, portable food, or whatever you like if you don’t like the connotations of “snacks.”

 Part of the reason for my focus on portable food is that I am training for Ragnar Chicago!